Spring Application of Pre-emergent Herbicide

 Remember the old adage “an ounce of prevention is worth a pound of cure”?
 That seems to have been written about the use of pre-emergent herbicides.
 Who wouldn’t prefer spreading a product on our lawns and beds that STOPS the weed BEFORE it comes up?
 A real no-brainer for me!

 You have all probably heard of the dangers of using “Weed and Feed” products on your lawns.
-This primarily relates to the POST-EMEREGENT BROADLEAF WEED KILLER products sold in the spring.
+This primarily relates to the POST-EMERGENT BROADLEAF WEED KILLER products sold in the spring.
 Pre-emergent products are much safer to use around established trees, as they only stop weeds from germinating, and are not active in killing established roots.
-Do not use them under trees that produce fruit or nuts for consumption.
+However, do not use them under trees that produce fruit or nuts for consumption.
 Always read label directions for additional precautions.

 We have both Organic and Chemical forms of pre-emergent available for use in the landscape.
 When using the Chemical forms, please read the instructions on the bag regarding how long to keep kids and pets off the lawn after application.
 In most cases, it is long enough for the lawn to dry after watering the product in, but be sure to check specifics.

-Ideally, corn gluten meal should be applied to lawns and beds in mid-September to early October, and again in February in Central Texas.
-The recommended rate is a minimum of 20#/ 1000 sq.ft.
+Apply corn gluten meal to lawns and beds in mid-September through early October.
+Reapply in February in Central Texas.
+Use a minimum rate of 20 pounds per 1,000 square feet.

 HiYield Weed and Grass Stopper with Dimension: This chemical form of pre-emergent is safe on established lawns such as Buffalo Grass, Bermuda, St. Augustine and Zoysia as well as on established landscape beds.
 It is an excellent Crabgrass preventer, and also has post-emergent activity on Crabgrass for up to 4 weeks after it has emerged.
 For best results, apply the product a few days after mowing and delay mowing for a few days after application.
 Water it in with about ½” of water.
 In southern lawns, it is usually applied at the rate of 4-9#/1000 Sq. ft.